-You could the mobile app Adobe Spark Post to easily add text to your image, there’s plenty of similar apps out there but Spark dose a great job for the task of adding text.
+You could the mobile app Adobe Express to easily add text to your image, there are plenty of similar apps out there but Spark does a great job for the task of adding text.

 Animating your work

-Create a animations with your drawings can be a great piece of Instagram content, and it doesn’t have to be anything advance, just a little movement can really bring your image to life.
+Creating animations with your drawings can be a great piece of Instagram content, and it doesn’t have to be anything advanced, just a little movement can really bring your image to life.
 Just look at the example that I made to the right, it’s just a speech bubble and some blinking.

 Photoshop animate with layers

-There’s also plenty of mobile apps to help you get started with animation, there’s RoughAnimator (for IOS and android) and Animation Desk (ipad) just to name two.
+There are also plenty of mobile apps to help you get started with animation, there’s RoughAnimator (for IOS and android) and Animation Desk (iPad) just to name two.

 Showing off your Process

-Another great piece of content for your Instagram page could be to record yourself drawing and either speed it up and show your drawing/creation process from start to finish or just record a short segment of you drawing.
+Another great piece of content for your Instagram page could be to record your drawing and either speed it up and show your drawing/creation process from start to finish or just record a short segment of your drawing.